trentrichardson/jQuery-Timepicker-Addon/CONTRIBUTING.md

 ## Submitting pull requests

 1. Create a new branch, please don't work in your `master` branch directly.
+Please pull from the `dev` branch.
 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
 1. Run `grunt` to see if the tests pass.
 Repeat steps 2-4 until done.
 1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
 1. Update the documentation to reflect any changes.
-1. Push to your fork and submit a pull request.
+1. Push to your fork and submit a pull request (back to the `dev` branch).